laravel/jetstream-docs/1.x/stacks/inertia.md

 ## Modals

 Jetstream's Inertia stack also includes two modal components: `DialogModal` and `ConfirmationModal`.
-The `ConfirmationModal` may be used when confirming destructive actions such as deletions, while the `DialogModal` is a more generic modal window that may be used at any time.
+The `ConfirmationModal` may be used when confirming destructive actions such as the deletion of resources, while the `DialogModal` is a more generic modal window that may be used at any time.

 To illustrate the use of modals, consider the following modal that confirms a user would like to delete their account: